BRAIN-Lab-AI/.github/profile/README.md

 ![](CVIL_logo.png)
 <h1>Computer Vision and Intelligence Lab (CVIL)</h1>

-<p>Welcome to the <strong>Computer Vision and Intelligence Lab (CVIL)</strong>!
-We are a research group focused on advancing the fields of computer vision, artificial intelligence, and machine learning.
+<p>Welcome to the <strong>Anything AI Lab (CVIL)</strong>!
+We are a research lab focused on advancing the fields of artificial intelligence, classical machine learning and deep learning, computer vision - basically a lab with versatility and openness to exploring all aspects of AI.
 Our lab explores innovative methods to enable machines to perceive, understand, and interpret visual information from the world around them.
-Our work has applications in various domains, including healthcare, autonomous systems, environmental monitoring, and human-computer interaction.</p>
+Our works have applications in various domains, including healthcare and wellbeing, autonomous systems, environmental monitoring, and human-computer interaction.</p>

 Founded by: <a href="https://www.muzammilbehzad.com/">Dr. Muzammil Behzad</a>, August 2024.